YakumoHaruka/l4d2_docs/known_problems_of_campaigns.md

 [[GameMaps](https://www.gamemaps.com/details/7073)] *Updated: 06/16/13*
  `Malformed Mission File`

 - The 3,5,6,8,10 map sections in the mission file are missing the name strings before them.
 I don't know whether this is on purpose, in order to hide these maps?
-Also, there are some unpaired brackets.
+Also, there are some unpaired braces.
 [Here](fixed_mission_files/left4dust2.txt) is my fixed version.
 - Players reported that there are some other problems in game, I have not investigated yet.
 - Redistribution of the repaired VPK file to both the `server` and `client` side is required.